opcode81/sensAI/README.md

 sensAI minimises overhead whilst retaining a high degree of **flexibility** for the implementation of custom solutions.

-If you would normally use a library like scikit-learn on its own, consider adding sensAI in order to
-  * gain flexibility, straightforwardly supporting a greater variety of models,
-  * increase the level of abstraction, cutting down on boilerplate,
-  * improve logging and tracking with minimal effort.

 Some of sensAI's key benefits are:

   * **A unifying interface to a wide variety of model classes across frameworks**